-This diagram is for guidance purposes only.
-In case of any doubt the wording of the appropriate text takes precedence guarantee conductivity and which has been approved by the SEMI Committee.
+3. In order to guarantee a good contact with the sleeve of the conductive jacket, it is necessary to use an elastic band, a popper button or any system which will guarantee conductivity and which has been approved by the SEMI Committee.
 When a conductive overlay is worn, the overlay must contain a device which fixes the position of the overlay on the arm so that its position on the arm cannot be changed during the bout.